How Do I Sell My Rare Coins? Step by Step Process to Get the Best Outcome

 Selling through an auction site such as e-Bay appeals to people who like to do things for themselves.
 You might sell the coins quickly.
 If you prioritize speed of sale over getting the best price, this may be the best choice in some cases, if you are lucky.

-However, if you sell through an online auction site, you miss out on many of the advantages of selling through a coin dealer, such as the dealer’s professional assessment and industry connections.
+However, if you sell through an online auction site, you miss out on many of the advantages of selling through a coin dealer, such as the dealer’s professional appraisal and industry connections.
 Plus, you are the one spending all the time on the sale, so you will need to be ready to work on it yourself.

 Selling through an auction site requires you to create a listing with attractive images and appealing descriptions.
 Then, you must upload everything and monitor the auction site constantly to stay on top of activity on the auction.